bcandrea/gover/README.md

 # gover - a version detector for Go packages

-A simple tool that outputs the value of the constant `Version` in a given Go package.
-If no version is defined, nothing is printed and the tool exit with a nonzero status code.
+A simple tool that outputs the value of the constant (or variable) `Version` defined in a given Go package.

 Example: